Cochin Round Trip.

 Day 4 : Valparari to Palani – Ride 120 kilometres / 4 hours riding.
 (Breakfast).

 After breakfast, we ride to Palani.
 Today’s ride is through the hills and Idamalayar Reserve Forest, through the tea and coffee estates of Valparai.
 Here we will ride down winding hairpin bends to reach Palani.
 En route, places we will visit are Aliyar Dam and Loam’s View Point.
 On arrival at Palani, you check into the hotel.
 Palani is another beautiful hill station; the hills are part of the oldest mountain range in India.
-Palani is a holy place of international renown, as Lord Murugan had settled here.
-Whilst here, we take a rope car to go to the Murugan (Kartikeya) Temple on the top of the hill.
+As Lord Murugan had settled here, Palani is a holy place of international renown.
+Whilst here, we take a rope car to the Murugan (Kartikeya) Temple on the top of the hill.
 The temple is an ancient one, situated 460 metres above sea level.
-From the hilltop, one can view the entire Palani town and the agricultural places.
+One can view the entire Palani town and the agricultural places from the hilltop.

 Overnight in the hotel in Palani.